solareon/aoc-excel-2022/README.md

 Part 2

 Build a stacked array of 1-40 6 times to simulate each line of the CRT.
 Use INDEX() to pull the output of the accumulator data and compare against sequence from 1-240 if a match within 3 is found then print a #.
 Use the eyes to see the result and there ya go.
 I have an issue with my solution though as it seems to drop the first column and I can't quite figure out why =/

+# Day 11

+Excel

+Part 1 Built a parser to generate monkey "objects".
+Then built out the round calculations using LET() to generate the false and true tables for each monkey.
+Copy and paste 19 times down and then the answer comes out.

+Part 2

+Modulo... math is hard...lots of copy paste and waiting hoping excel doesn't completely explode.
+The file in the repo is the test data out to test 1000 just to prove viability of the solution.
+After all 10000 tests are complete the monkey business rows are filtered to a separate column and then parsed out, summed by column, sorted, and multiplied by the two highest values same as the first just way more waiting.

+My solution is 100% hard coded as I couldn't find a good way to move the monkey outputs to the other monkeys rather than just clicking cells.